AdobeDocs/experience-manager-cloud-service.en/help/security/jwt-credentials-deprecation-in-adobe-developer-console.md

 ![Integrating AEM with other solutions](/help/security/assets/jwt-deprecation.png)

 As an example, here are [the instructions](https://docs.mktossl.com/docs/experience-manager-cloud-service/content/sites/integrations/integration-adobe-target-ims.html?lang=en#prerequisites) for configuring the integration with Adobe Target.
-The API key in the "Completing the IMS Configuration in AEM" section should be migrated to the OAuth Server-to-Server credential type, once with the new credential, once AEM supports OAuth Server-to-Server credentials.
+The API key in the "Completing the IMS Configuration in AEM" section should be migrated to the OAuth Server-to-Server credential type, once AEM supports those credentials.

 ## Cloud Manager APIs {#cloud-manager-apis}